Shelleynguy/Custom_Bluetooth_Car_PCB/README.md

 - DIY automation projects
 - Educational electronics and robotics kits

----

-Let me know if you’d like to add setup instructions or more details!

 **still in progress, needs to be manufactured and componenets needed to purchase**